MichalMistecky/Marina/README.md

 Table 15 – Average laterality figures for the groups of thirty stanzas

 Table 16 – Distribution of the types of predicate positions (the perspective of clause laterality)

+Table 17 – Figures of Busemann’s coefficient and chi-square classifications for the Marína stanzas

+Table 18 – Activity and chi-square testing classifications of the sections in Marína